bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

     "X-Auth-Token": ""
   },
   "body": {
-  "name": "Apply a tiered discount to applicable products based on the quantity of items ordered within one or ", "redemption_type": "AUTOMATIC",
+  "name": "Apply a tiered discount to applicable products based on the quantity of items ordered within X ", "redemption_type": "AUTOMATIC",
   "rules": [
     {